jdranczewski/puzzlepiece/docs/source/index.rst

 **Puzzlepiece is a GUI-forward Python framework for automating experimental setups.** It focuses on abstracting communication with a piece of hardware into **standard inputs, outputs, and actions**.
 It then automatically **generates GUI components** for them, minimising the need for boilerplate code.
-Puzzlepiece allows the user to bring diverse controls into a single, consolidated application, and automate their interaction or experiment using a unified API, either through a built-in script language, or Interactive Python.
+Puzzlepiece allows the user to bring diverse controls into a single, consolidated application, and automate their interaction or experiment using a unified API, either by making custom Pieces, or through a built-in script language, or with Interactive Python.

 You can install puzzlepiece using pip::